Online Tutoring vs. In-Person Tutoring: Which One Is Better for Your Child?

 Possible Downsides to Online Tutoring

-While online tutoring is convenient and budget-friendly, it has a few downsides.
+While online tutoring with the right tutor is still an interactive experience, it still has a few downsides.
 If there are technical issues on either end, this can interrupt or even end the session.
 Also, depending on the type of online tutoring you choose, you may find the sessions need a more personal approach.
 Let’s take a closer look at these downsides.

 Online or In-Person Tutoring is Not a One-Size-Fits-All